omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 will fill in the text widget with "100" and select the checkbox.
 Widgets that do not have such lines in the propery file will be left alone.

+The property file takes precedence over values in the XSWT file.

 ---
 TODO decide: maybe template files should have the ".ftl" extension, so that they get edited as FreeMarker template and not as NED/INI/C++ files?